wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

 to specify the region in two places, using the `--region` and `--create-bucket-configuration` options to `create-bucket`.

+The same commands serve to create the destination bucket for scaled images.
+To name the bucket, I append the suffix "-derived" to the name used for the photo source bucket.

 The next interesting thing to do is to upload an image to the bucket.
-To begin with, I'll upload to the root directory of the bucket.
+To begin with, I'll upload to the "root directory" of the bucket.
 The command to use is the `s3api` [put-object][put-object] command.

     $ aws s3api put-object \